What we heard

 Positive cultural change is founded on ethical behaviour.
 Demonstrating ethical decision-making consistently is challenging and is not unique to the banking industry.
 Feedback from staff in our member banks and other stakeholders including customers, highlighted the challenges involved in linking an organisation’s stated ethical values and behavioural require-ments with the day to day decisions which staff across banks make on an ongoing basis.

 What we did

-The final Framework ‘DECiDE’ was launched by the IBCB at a virtual event on 29th September 2020 and included an opening address from the IBCB Patron, Dr. Martin McAleese, an interactive session with Prof. Frank Flynn, the Paul E. Holden Professor of Organisational Behaviour at the Stanford Graduate School of Business, California and a panel discussion led by Prof. Blanaid Clarke The launch event was attended by member bank staff, IBCB Board members; and a small number of attendees from external organisations who participated in the co-create sessions e.g. the Financial Service and Pensions Ombudsman and the Institute of Banking.
-DECiDE is a practical decision-making framework which was launched to be used as a tool internally with our member banks for awareness raising and discussion and assists bank staff when faced with ethical dilemmas and/or where judgement calls are required.
+The final Framework was launched by the IBCB at a virtual event on 29th September 2020 and included an opening address from the IBCB Patron, Dr. Martin McAleese, an interactive session with Prof. Frank Flynn, the Paul E. Holden Professor of Organisational Behaviour at the Stanford Graduate School of Business, California and a panel discussion led by Prof. Blanaid Clarke.
+The launch event was attended by member bank staff, IBCB Board members; and a small number of attendees from external organisations who participated in the co-create sessions e.g., the Financial Service and Pensions Ombudsman and IOB.

 IBCB DECiDE - one page infographic